-Chlorine and Bromine have a chemical smell, but Bromine has a milder odor.
-If you can’t tolerate chemical odors at all, use the other methods listed above.
+Chlorine and Bromine have a chemical smell, but Bromine has a milder odour.
+If you can’t tolerate chemical odours at all, use the other methods listed above.

 Eco-friendly hot tubing avoids using chemicals and saves water.
 You will lower your use of chemicals and change the water less frequently.

 Limitations: Make sure your water is purified enough, test water quality.